 - Bluetooth adapters

-To narrow down which device is the culprit you can disable the above components in Control Panel > Device Manager and then run the DPC test again.
+To narrow down which device is the culprit you can try disabling the above components in Control Panel > Device Manager (only disable your graphics card if you have on-board graphics as well) and then run the DPC test again.
 If this fixes the problem then this would be a strong indicator that this particular device is the cause of the issue - you can then either leave this disabled when working with audio or check for any updates from the component manufacturer.

 If you encounter any problems please Contact Technical Support